l1siki-dev/okinawa_gametheory/README.md

 The local media is the true engine for their power, they too lose it's main reason to dominate the narrative.

 ### The malfunctioning tourism industry is beneficial for politicians
-(how malfunctioning is explained in: "Lie 9")
+(how malfunctioning is explained in: "9")
 This also explains the 50-year obsession with Tourism.
 Why Tourism?
 And why don't they change the strategy despite a 50-year continuous failure?